 Energy and matter fluxes between the Earth's surface and the atmosphere can be determined using the eddy-covariance (EC) method.
-This method is based on the Reynolds decomposition of the Navier-Stokes equation, and it assumes steady state conditions and horizontal homogeneity (e.g. Kaimal and Finnigan 1994).
-Neverthesubject of on-going research (e.g., Foken et al., 2010; Göckede et al., 2008).
-In particular it is assumed that the mean vertical wind approaches zero for a sufficiently long averaging interval.
-This requirement is more likely fulfilled by spatial than by temporal measurements, because spatial measurements enable registering atmospheric motions on larger scales (e.g., Mahrt, 2010).
-Under conditions of negligible advection and horizontal flux divergence the total vertical flux is then inferred from the covariance between the vertical wind and the scalar of interest (e.g., temperature, humidity).
-Ground based measurements of turbulent fluxes are of local character and are therefore not necessarily representative of their greater surroundings, especially in complex
+This method is based on the Reynolds decomposition of the Navier-Stokes equation, and it assumes steady state conditions and horizontal homogeneity (e.g. Kaimal and Finnigan, 1994).
+Nevertheless, the EC method is frequently used in complex terrain, for which applicability is subject of on-going research (e.g. Foken et al., 2010; Göckede et al., 2008).
+In particular, it is assumed that the mean vertical wind approaches zero for a sufficiently long averaging interval.
+This requirement is more likely fulfilled by spatial than by temporal measurements, because spatial measurements enable registering atmospheric motions on larger scales (e.g. Mahrt, 2010).
+Under conditions of negligible advection and horizontal flux divergence, the total vertical flux is then inferred from the covariance between the vertical wind and the scalar of interest (e.g. temperature, humidity).